apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 It took us 2-3 hours to iteratively develop a specification that is similar to the one demonstrated in this tutorial.

-Most likely, there are many different styles of writing TLA+ specifications.
+There are many different styles of writing TLA+ specifications.
 One of our goals was to demonstrate the incremental approach to specification writing.
 In fact, this approach is not very different from incremental development of programs in the spirit of [Test-driven development][].

 This tutorial touches upon the basics of TLA+ and Apalache.
 For instance, we did not discuss non-determinism, as our specification is entirely deterministic.
-We will demonstrate advanced features in the future tutorials.
+We will demonstrate advanced features in future tutorials.

 If you are experiencing a problem with Apalache, feel free to [open an issue] or drop us a message on [Zulip chat].